FKC(LOCAL) - STUDENT ACTIVITIES: REGISTERED STUDENT ORGANIZATIONS

 Loss of Registration

-Upon written notice, a student organization's registered status may be revoked by the dean of student services if it:
+Upon written notice, a student organization's registered status may be revoked by the associate dean, student development if it:

 - No longer meets the eligibility requirements; or

 - Violates College District policies and procedures or local, state, or federal law.

 A student organization whose registered status has been revoked may appeal to the executive dean of student services, who may take appropriate action regarding the issue.
 If the organization is not satisfied with the decision, it may appeal that decision to the Board.

 A student organization whose registered status has been revoked shall be prohibited from reapplying for registered status for a period described in the revocation notice.
 The prohibition shall be for a period of not less than four months following the date of the notice and may be permanent.
 The revocation shall be effective College District-wide.